Known wide and far as God’s Own Country, Kerala should be on anyone’s list if they are

 a ride to Kanthapara Falls during your stay at Wayanad and appreciating the beauty of

 So, these are our picks from the diverse beauty that Kerala has to offer.
 We have left out

-popular tourist spots like Kovalam, but we wanted serenity rather than clamour.
+popular tourist spots like Kovalam, but we wanted serenity rather than clamor.
 You

-can go for these places if you want to visit the state at your own pace.
+can go to these places if you want to visit the state at your own pace.
 Try not to let

-sheer compulsion to tick off bucket lists motivate you.
-We believe in travelling and not
+the sheer compulsion to tick off bucket lists motivate you.
+We believe in traveling and not

 tourism, and we hope Kerala will have molded a part of your soul by the time you

 PS: If you are interested to share your travel experience, please visit our Travel write for us page to send your article.